6"x8" Picture Frame

 thingiverse

-After returning from our last vacation, I searched everywhere for a 6"x8" picture frame worthy of a 6"x8" photo kiosk photo from the trip.
-When I was sadly unable to find anything I liked, I decided to take matters into my own hands and design one.
-You will want to print 2 of each thing file to make the complete frame (otherwise you will end up with only two corners).
-This picture frame was designed to fit the glass and insert from an inexpensive 6"x8" picture frame purchased at Michael's.
-As the finished frame is just larger than my printer's build area (appx 10"x12"x.5"), I broke the frame into quarters that can be glued together (I recommend plastic epoxy for this).
-I also removed the small metal tabs from the back/inside of the inexpensive frame I pirated the glass from with some needle nose pliers and glued them into the slits in the 3D printed frame to keep hold the glass, photo, and cardboard in place when the frame is displayed or hung.
-Be very careful of warping with these parts- if they warp, the frame may need some tinkering to fit together properly (this happened on my prototype, but I was able to work around it).
-I printed the frame components with 20% infill and rectilinear supports spaced 2 mm apart.
+After returning from our last vacation, we frantically searched every corner for a 6"x8" picture frame worthy of showcasing a 6"x8" photo kiosk photo taken during the trip.
+Unfortunately, after exhausting all options, we were forced to take matters into our own hands and design one ourselves.
+To assemble this complete frame, you will need to print two copies of each component - failing to do so will result in only having enough parts for the two corners.
+This picture frame was specifically designed to accommodate the glass and insert from an inexpensive 6"x8" picture frame purchased at Michael's.
+Since our finished product is slightly larger than our printer's build area (approximately 10"x12"x0.5"), we broke the frame into quarters that can be easily glued together - we highly recommend using plastic epoxy for this process.
+We also removed the small metal tabs from the back/inside of the inexpensive frame we used as inspiration with some needle-nose pliers and glued them into the slits in the 3D printed frame to keep the glass, photo, and cardboard securely in place when the frame is displayed or hung.
+When printing these parts, be extremely cautious of warping - if they warp, the frame may require some adjustments to fit together properly.

 With this file you will be able to print 6"x8" Picture Frame with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on 6"x8" Picture Frame.